mozilla-l10n/styleguides/Arabic_ar/README.md

 For US English Mozilla voice, verb tense helps to convey the clarity of Mozilla voice.
 Simple tenses are used.
 The easiest tense to understand is the simple present, like we use in this guide.
 Avoid future tense unless you are describing something that will really happen in the future and the simple present tense is inapplicable.
 Use simple past tense when you describe events that have already happened.

-Kiswahili verbs are often given in the stem form in dictionaries.
+KiArabic verbs are often given in the stem form in dictionaries.
 Two examples of verb stems are 'lala' meaning 'sleep' and 'sema' meaning speak.
 Various markers are then added or prefixed to the verb stem to change the meaning.
 One such prefix is `ku` which is equivalent to the English infinitive or 'to' form of the verb.

 So: `ku` + verb stem gives the infinitive.

 'kulala' means to sleep 'kusema' meas'to speak'

-Verbs in Kiswahili must end in a suffix and this is shown with the verb 'kujua' meaning to know (verb stem 'jua').
+Verbs in KiArabic must end in a suffix and this is shown with the verb 'kujua' meaning to know (verb stem 'jua').

 ku (verb prefix) ju (verb stem) a (suffix)